sanfrancesco/prerendercloud-nodejs/README.md

 This option tells the server to follow a redirect.

-By default, if your origin server returns 301/302, prerender.cloud will just return that outright - which is appropriate for the common use case of proxying traffic since it informs a bot that a URL has changed.
+By default, if your origin server returns 301/302, Headless-Render-API.com will just return that outright - which is appropriate for the common use case of proxying traffic since it informs a bot that a URL has changed.

 ```javascript
 const prerendercloud = require('prerendercloud');